shakacode/shakapacker/README.md

   webpack webpack-assets-manifest webpack-cli webpack-merge webpack-sources webpack-dev-server
 ```

-Previously, these "webpack" and "babel" packages were direct dependencies for `@shakacode/shakapacker`.
+Previously, these "webpack" and "babel" packages were direct dependencies for `webpacker`.
 By
 making these peer dependencies, you have control over the versions used in your webpack and babel configs.

 ## Usage